Airdik/kaheet/README.md

 8. Once you are playing
-    - Wrong answers should be darker than the correct ones.
+    - The correct answer(s) will be clearly highlighted.
+Incorrect answer(s) will be dimmed.

     ![image](./docs/example.png)